 Cultural Visits and Activities

 The Summer School proposes a wide variety of cultural visits and other activities to give students the opportunity to discover the city of Paris, as well as French history and culture.
-Summer 2016 activities included walking or bike tours that introduce students to off-the-beaten-path Parisian neighbourhoods, wine tastings with an oenologist, and day trips to sites such as Claude Monet's gardens at Giverny and the Loire Valley castles, wine tastings with an oenologist, and plays at the theatre.
+Summer 2017 activities included walking tours that introduce students to off-the-beaten-path Parisian neighbourhoods, wine tastings with an oenologist, and day trips to sites such as Claude Monet's gardens at Giverny and the Loire Valley castles, wine tastings with an oenologist, and plays at the theatre.
 Additionally, the Summer School organises social events and outings, such as picnics, which allow students to get to know each other outside of the classroom.
 Learn more about activities organised at the Summer School.